 3. Frequent Hospital Or Doctor Visits

-As people grow older, they are likely going to visit the emergency department more often.
-If they have frequently visited the hospital or the doctor in the last 6 months, it’s a sign that their health is declining.
+As people grow older, they will likely visit the emergency department more often.
+If they have frequently visited the hospital or the doctor in the last six months, it’s a sign that their health is declining.
 That’s why it’s important to consider hospice care at this time.

 4. Multiple Recurrent Infections

-As your loved one’s illness progresses, they are likely to suffer worse symptoms.
+As your loved one’s illness progresses, they will likely suffer worse symptoms.
 Even worse, they might experience recurrent infections such as sepsis, pneumonia, or UTIs.
-If these are happening more frequently, you need to consider hospice care for your loved one.
+If these happen more frequently, you must consider hospice care for your loved one.